-Chelsea Clinton was interviewed on NBC’s Today recently, and among other topics, promoted her new book, It’s Your World: Get Informed, Get Inspired, & Get Going.
+After seeing Chelsea Clinton interviewed on NBC’s Today where, among other topics, she promoted her new book, It’s Your World: Get Informed, Get Inspired, & Get Going.
 The book reaches out to adolescents, but not in a condescending manner, as do some books of this type written by adults.
 On the other hand, there aren’t many books of this type for kids.
 It’s Your World defines things clearly in a way that kids of many ages can understand: for example, she explained part of water treatment as where they “separate poop and water”.

 At the end of each chapter, there is a section entitled, “Get Going” that lists many things kids can do.
 Some examples are:

 - If over age 13, use social media to share information about clean water;

 - Empty any outdoor containers of standing water;

 - Petition magazines to stop airbrushing photos of models;